hadro/info654fa20/assignments/personal_homepage.md

 Other requirements:

--   At least one file must be inside of a folder
+-   At least one HTML file must be inside of a folder

 -   The homepage and the linked external CSS style sheet must both feature at least one comment in the code (i.e., HTML comment on